aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 ```

-3. Set instance types required ( master , compute ) that will be used in the parallel cluster config in the next section
+3. Set Amazon EC2 instance types that be will be used to define the head and compute node of AWS in the next section

 ```bash